Survivors of Homicide,

 about an unfamiliar criminal justice system that existed not to provide support to grieving families, but to prosecute offenders.

 and understanding that reduces the senseless violence sweeping our communities.
-Our organization is based in Connecticut, but it is open to anyone who needs our help or shares our goals.
+While our organization is based in Connecticut, we try to provide assistance to anyone who has lost a loved one

 All our services are offered to our members free of charge.
-These include one on one counseling, support groups across the state, court support throughout the judicial process, personal advocacy in working with law enforcement and other community agencies, and planning and business meetings to further our advocacy and educational goals.
+These include one-on-one counseling, support groups, court support throughout the judicial process, personal advocacy in working with law enforcement and other community agencies, and planning and business meetings to further our advocacy and educational goals.
 We are here throughout your journey for however long you need our support.

 Survivors of Homicide provides equal services without regard to race, color, religious creed, age, sex, sexual

 orientation, marital status, national origin, ancestry, present or past history of mental disorder, developmental disability/mental retardation, learning disability, or physical

 Funding for our activities comes from donations from our members and friends, from a federal Victims of Crime Act (VOCA) grant, and State of Connecticut funds administered through the Connecticut Office of Victim Services (OVS,) and from Community Grant and Sponsorships.